samuelphy/energy-meter-logger/README.md

 #### Install InfluxDB*

 ##### Step-by-step instructions
-* Add the InfluxData repository
+* Add the InfluxData repository (change the debian release accoring to one you use, below is for buster)
     ```sh
     $ curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -
     $ source /etc/os-release